 Don’t keep it to yourself.
 Share the experience!
 Read aloud either to children or to grandparents.
 Read to your pets or to your stuffed animals and plants.

 Reading improves memory and concentration as well as reduces stress.
 Older adults who spend time reading show a slower cognitive decline and tend to participate in more mentally stimulating activities over their lifetime.
-Books are an inexpensive entertainment, education and time machine, too!
+Books are an inexpensive entertainment, educational tool and time machine too!

-Little Women by Louisa May Alcott – Set during Civil War, Little Women follows the life of the March family.
-Loosely based on Alcott’s life, she cast herself as talented Jo March.
+Little Women by Louisa May Alcott – Set during the Civil War, Little Women follows the life of the March family.
+Loosely based on Alcott’s life, she cast herself as talented the Jo March.

 David Copperfield by Charles Dickens – David Copperfield tells the story of a young boy’s life as he struggles to become a writer.
 From an abusive start and many trials, the author relays the memories of his life.